 Antidepressants: bars, handle bars, xan bars, xanies, footballs.

-Some drugs like Zyprexa, Seroquel and Haldol, are known as “major tranquilizers” or “anti-psychotics,” because they are supposed to reduce the symptoms of mental illness.
+Some drugs like Zyprexa, Seroquel, and Haldol, are known as “major tranquillizers” or “anti-psychotics,” because they are supposed to reduce the symptoms of mental illness.
 Depressants such as Xanax, Klonopin, Halcion are often referred to as “benzos” (short for benzodiazepine).

-Then there are depressants, such as Valium, Numbutal and Seconal, they are classed as barbiturates—drugs that are used as sedatives and sleeping pills.
+And there are depressants, such as Valium, Numbutal, and Seconal, classed as barbiturates—drugs used as sedatives and sleeping pills.

-These drugs come in multicolored tablets and capsules or in liquid form.
+These drugs come in multicoloured tablets and capsules or liquid form.